Jasan33/Redtype/README.md

 ##  10/17/2024
   Today I learned using flask and connected it with the website, now I can use python, sql along with HTML, CSS and javascript.
-I later added some basic python code that makes random words appear on the screen each time you enter the website.
-This was done using the randit script that selects one from a list of words.
+I also coded inn some basic python that makes randome words pop up on the screen.
+This also automaticly regenerate each time you refresh the website.
+The python script was simply done by using the randit command that can select one from a list of words.
 The hard part was to connect CSS, javascript and the images with python.
-HTML is no longer the main boss that decides the connections between each language.
+HTML is no longer the main boss that decides the connections.
   ![word spawn on screen](https://github.com/user-attachments/assets/058379fc-2bc6-4714-8e34-663c25d83152)

 ##  10/19/2024
   Using javascript today I made the user able to type the words that appeared on the screen.
-This wasn't hard as I expected, all I had to do was make the javascript able to catch the user input and then check if the input matches with the displayed word.
-I needed to use a bit of chatGPT since I didn't know how to make this happen at a instant.
-ChatGPT explaind very well to me and I now know what DOM does.
+I expected this to be a extreme task, but it actully wasn't so advanced.
+All I had to do was make the javascript able to catch the user input and then check if the input matches with the displayed word.
+I used internett and ai tools like chatGPT since I didn't know how to make this happen at a instant.
+ChatGPT explaind very well to me and I now know how to use the DOM in javascript.
   ![word spawn](https://github.com/user-attachments/assets/85b5327b-8c80-4a7b-a77b-4fa64aeff734)